Conscious

 What is Conscious Connected Breathwork (CCB)?

-CCB is a self-healing modality, also considered as “therapy without talking”.
-You are literally using your own breath as medicine and it works on a deep, therapeutic level.
-It differs from Pranayama, which is an ancient, more meditative/spiritual yogic modality and from Functional Breathwork, which is usually about optimizing the breath for energy, focus, or calm, used a lot to train athletes.
-With CCB, we’re inviting the body to guide the process, instead of us controlling it with the mind.
+CCB is a self-healing modality, also known as “therapy without talking”.
+We use your own breath as medicine and it works on a deep, therapeutic level.
+It differs from Pranayama (the ancient yogic modality), from Functional Breathwork (used to optimize oxygen intake for energy, focus, or calm) or from the Wim Hof Method.
+With CCB, we’re gently inviting the body to guide the process, rather than the mind.

 How Conscious Connected Breathwork helps